 There's literally no reason to see this as a racially motivated attack unless the only thing you see is that the perpetrators, the young men, were black and you're a huge racist, which Alex is.

-Hall has published widely in the area of expertise, including the original treaties, international law, colonization, some other areas we don't have time to get into.
+Paul has published widely in an area of expertise, including the original treaties, international law, colonization, some other areas we won't have time to get into.

 Everyone's targeting Anthony Hall because of that.